abhinavm24/dia-style-chat/README.md

 ## 🚀 Quick Actions

-The extension includes four quick action buttons:
+The extension includes five quick action buttons:
 1. **Summary** - Get a concise summary of the current page
-2. **Explain** - Step-by-step explanation of selected text
+2. **Rewrite** - Rewrite selected text to improve clarity
-3. **Translate** - Translate selected text to English
+3. **Explain** - Step-by-step explanation of selected text
 4. **Pros/Cons** - List advantages and disadvantages from the page
+5. **Translate** - Translate selected text to English

 ## 🛠️ Technical Features